Speed: The GCS ENCS Cluster

 speed-43 1 pt idle 256 2:64:2 980275 0 1 gpu20,mi none

-Your job will run once an occupied node becomes availble or the maintenance has been completed and the disabled nodes have a state of idle.
+Note which nodes are in the state of drained.
+The reason for the drained state can be found in the reason column.
+Your job will run once an occupied node becomes availble or the maintenance is completed, and the disabled nodes have a state of idle.

 B.5.2 Error in job submit request.

-It is possible that your job is pending, because the job requested resources that are not available within Speed.
-To verify why job id 1234 is not running, execute ‘sacct -j 1234’.
-A summary of the reasons is available via the squeue command.
+It is possible that your job is pending because it requested resources that are not available within Speed.
+To verify why job ID 1234 is not running, execute:

 C Sister Facilities